 Effective September 5, 2022, for all voyages, subject to local regulations:

-- Fully vaccinated and up-to-date travellers will not be required to show evidence of a PCR or Antigen test to embark a Silversea vessel except from destination with specific local health regulations, including but not limited to Australia, Bermuda, Canada and Greece.
+- Fully vaccinated and up-to-date travellers will not be required to show evidence of a PCR or Antigen test to embark a Silversea vessel except from destination with specific local health regulations, including but not limited to Australia.

-- Testing and vaccination requirements will differ for guests traveling on voyages departing from destinations with specific local health regulations, including but not limited to Australia, Bermuda, Canada and Greece.
+- Testing and vaccination requirements will differ for guests traveling on voyages departing from destinations with specific local health regulations, including but not limited to Australia.
 These requirements will be highlighted to guests approximately 15-days prior to sailing.

 - COVID-19 negative test result documentation must be provided in English and must include the following information:

 - Your name, which should match the name on your travel document